-Prerequisite(s): BUS 104 or OAD 104 or BUS 146 or BUS 201.
+Prerequisite(s): BUS 104 or BUS 146 or BUS 201.

 An introduction to the investment opportunities open to individual investors, including a description of available investment instruments, brokerage procedures, applicable rules and regulations, tax impacts and analysis techniques.

 BUS 230 MONEY AND BANKING (3)